nchern/notelog/README.md

  - [ ] search
    - [ ] add regexp search
    - [ ] consider indexing full text search solutions, e.g. https://github.com/blevesearch/bleve
+   - [ ] add colors to output when at tty
  - [ ] archive: a note can:
    - [X] be put into archive, so it will not stay in the main note list Current behavior: no search in the archive.
 Only through actual notes